 Many NICUs encourage parents to room-in continuously and keep the baby

 kangaroo care), because this has been shown to be beneficial for stability and optimal growth and development of premature babies.
 Breast milk pumping, or expression, immediately after holding your baby skin-to-skin is a very effective way to increase your milk supply.
 Some mothers find pumping at their baby's bedside in the NICU very helpful as well.

-If your newborn is too small or ill to breastfeed at first, or if a birth condition prevents her from breastfeeding directly, you will find that a hospital-grade electric breast pump is an effective way to express milk and establish and maintain an adequate milk supply.
+If your newborn is too small or ill to breastfeed at first, or if a birth condition prevents them from breastfeeding directly, a hospital-grade electric breast pump is an effective option to express milk and establish and maintain an adequate milk supply.
 Your hospital will provide you with a pump while you are there, and you can rent or purchase one to use at home later.

 Breast massage before and during the use of the pump has been shown to improve your milk flow and may even boost your milk production.
 To do this, make small, circular motions with your fingertips, starting at the outer edges of your breast near the chest wall, and slowly make your way toward the center.
 The massage should always be gentle to avoid producing friction on the skin surface or massaging so deeply that it causes pain.

 Keep in mind that you will express only small amounts of colostrum at first, but this immune-boosting substance is extremely beneficial for your baby.
 Some mothers find that expressing the colostrum by hand massage into a small cup or spoon is easier than using an electric pump in the first few days.
 Hand expression into a cup also allows you to save each drop, instead of losing milk that is trapped within the tubing of the pump.